 There are no particular qualifications required and anyone over 18 years of age can become a governor provided that they have the enthusiasm and willingness to learn, have time to give to the role and a capacity to work as part of a team.
 We seek people from different backgrounds with a wide range of professional and personal skills.
 Our Christian values are important to us and we expect our governors to be supportive of these.
 Commitments vary from academy to academy but will require time for preparation for and attendance at meetings plus visits to school.

-As a local governor, you will be expected to attend meetings of the full Local Governing Body (LGB) and any committee to which you are assigned and visit the academy for monitoring purposes or to support the academy leadership.
+As a local governor, you will be expected to attend meetings of the full Local Governing Body (LGB) and visit the academy for monitoring purposes or to support the academy leadership.
 LGBs will also usually allocate oversight for a specific area (eg Health & Safety, Pupil Premium, Special Educational Needs) to individual governors.
 It is important that governors undertake regular training to help them make an effective contribution to the work of the governing board and to stay abreast of changes in the world of education.